 This Library of Congress web site offers a selection of images relating to American women workers during World War II, as well as information on locating additional images.

-Link to the center for Womens History and Culture in the Rare Book, Manuscript, and Special Collections Library at Duke University.
+Link to the center for Women's History and Culture in the Rubenstein Library at Duke University.

 U.S. Department of Justice Office on Violence against Women

-Womens History links were originally compiled in 2001 by Margaret Kensinger, an ALIC student library technician from the College of Information Science at the University of Maryland.
-The site has recently been updated, as of Spring, 2011.
+Women's History links were originally compiled in 2001 by Margaret Kensinger, an ALIC student library technician from the College of Information Science at the University of Maryland.
+The site has recently been updated, as of Spring, 2014.